 \item The following diagram commutes

-for each pair of horizontal 1-cells \(r \colon x \to y \), \(s \colon y \to z\).
+for each pair of horizontal 1-cells~\(r \colon x \to y \), \(s \colon y \to z\).

-\item The following diagram commutes:
+\item The following diagram commutes

-for each quadruple of composable horizontal 1-cells \( q,r,s,t \). \end{enumerate} We will usually supress the subscripts, unless the need to disambiguate occurs.
-If \( \lambda, \rho \) and \( \alpha \) are the identity transformations, we say \( \bicat D \) is a \textit{double category}, or \textit{strict double category} for emphasis.
+for each quadruple of composable horizontal 1-cells~\( q,r,s,t \). \end{enumerate} Unless there is a need for disambiguation, subscripts will be omitted.
+If~\( \lambda, \rho \) and~\( \alpha \) are the identity transformations, we say~\( \bicat D \) is a \textit{double category}, or \textit{strict double category} for emphasis.

 \begin{remark} The coherence conditions described earlier are essentially analogous to those given for monoidal categories \cite{Mac63, Kel64}.
 Thus, the argument presented in \cite{Kel64} can be applied here, demonstrating that the coherence axioms~\ref{enum:unit.unit.red}--\ref{enum:right.right.red} can be deduced from the other two.
 We state and prove in the proposition that follows. \end{remark}

-\begin{proposition} The coherence conditions \ref{enum:unit.unit.red}, \ref{enum:left.left.red} and \ref{enum:right.right.red} are redundant. \end{proposition}
+\begin{proposition} The coherence conditions~\ref{enum:unit.unit.red}, \ref{enum:left.left.red} and~\ref{enum:right.right.red} are redundant. \end{proposition}

-\begin{proof} First, observe that \ref{enum:left.left.red} is the horizontal dual of \ref{enum:right.right.red}, so it is sufficient to verify \ref{enum:unit.unit.red} and \ref{enum:left.left.red}.
+\begin{proof} First, observe that~\ref{enum:left.left.red} is the horizontal dual of~\ref{enum:right.right.red}, so it is sufficient to verify~\ref{enum:unit.unit.red} and~\ref{enum:left.left.red}.

-We may obtain \ref{enum:unit.unit.red} from the remaining conditions: we have an equality of 2-cells \( (1_x \cdot 1_x) \cdot 1_x \to 1_x \)
+We may obtain~\ref{enum:unit.unit.red} from the remaining conditions: we have an equality of 2-cells~\( (1_x \cdot 1_x) \cdot 1_x \to 1_x \)

-by \ref{enum:left.left.red}, naturality of \( \lambda \), and \ref{enum:unit.coherence}.
-We deduce that \( \lambda \cdot 1 = \rho \cdot 1 \), and since \( \rho \) is a natural isomorphism, we conclude that \( \lambda = \rho \).
+by~\ref{enum:left.left.red}, naturality of~\( \lambda \), and~\ref{enum:unit.coherence}.
+We deduce that~\( \lambda \cdot 1 = \rho \cdot 1 \), and since~\( \rho \) is a natural isomorphism, we conclude that~\( \lambda = \rho \).

-To prove \ref{enum:left.left.red} given only \ref{enum:unit.coherence} and \ref{enum:assoc.coherence}, we consider the following diagram:
+To prove~\ref{enum:left.left.red} given only~\ref{enum:unit.coherence} and~\ref{enum:assoc.coherence}, we consider the following diagram:

-Except for the top left triangle, every inner polygon commutes either by \ref{enum:unit.coherence} or by naturality of \( \alpha \).
-The outer pentagon is an instance of \ref{enum:assoc.coherence}, so we conclude that the top left triangle commutes.
-Since \(\lambda\) is a natural isomorphism, the result follows. \end{proof}
+Except for the top left triangle, every inner polygon commutes either by~\ref{enum:unit.coherence} or by naturality of~\( \alpha \).
+The outer pentagon is an instance of~\ref{enum:assoc.coherence}, so we conclude that the top left triangle commutes.
+Since~\(\lambda\) is a natural isomorphism, the result follows. \end{proof}